-At an Adult Social Care All Party Parliamentary Group reception in Parliament, MP Cooper made the pledge on the back of government minister assurances that social care workforce funding would not be under threat through the Conservative leadership contest.
+At a recent Adult Social Care All Party Parliamentary Group reception in Parliament, MP Cooper made the pledge on the back of government minister assurances that social care workforce funding would not be under threat through the Conservative leadership contest.

 Though candidates had pointed to a threat to the health and social care levy under which £500m is pledged for workforce development over the next three years, Social Care Minister Gillian Keegan stated ‘it’s not really an option not to do it when you look at the demographics.’